 Then cut crosses (about 6 inches or 15 cm long) in the sheet, through which you plant your tubers.
 Make sure you leave enough space between them as indicated above.

 Make some holes in the plastic sheet so that any water can drain away.
-You don’t want standing water on the plastic sheets, as such puddles are ideal nesting ground for some insects.
+You don’t want standing water on the plastic sheets, as such puddles are an ideal nesting ground for some insects.

-Advantages of this planting method is that you don’t need to earth up your plants.
+The advantage of this planting method is that you don’t need to earth up your plants.
 Harvesting is also easier, as you don’t have to dig your potatoes out.
 Just cut off the stems, roll back the sheet and pick up the potatoes.

-Disadvantages of this method is that slugs like the warm soil that the back sheet creates, so your tubers are more likely to be damaged by them.
+Disadvantages of this method are that slugs like the warm soil that the back sheet creates, so your tubers are more likely to be damaged by them.
 It’s also not environmentally friendly and doesn’t look too nice either.

 Potato Aftercare & Harvesting